suryasury/featureManagement/README.md

 ## Installation

 1. Open project in visual studio code.
-2. Run the following command inside the project directory.
+2. Run the following command inside the project root directory.
 This will install all the dependencies for the project.

 ```bash
 npm install